Perrysburg Exempted Village

 How many schools are in Perrysburg Exempted Village?

-Perrysburg Exempted Village has 8 schools, including 1 high, 4 elementary, 1 middle, 2 other.
+Perrysburg Exempted Village has 8 schools, including 1 high, 4 elementary, 1 middle, 2 combined.
 Total enrollment is 5,535 students.

 How much does Perrysburg Exempted Village spend per student?